She's in my voice, in all I do!

 "We were talking about our family.
-Tell me more."
+Tell me more about them before you send me in."
 Jonathan knew that the chapel was inevitable, but he would hold it off if he could.
-He knew that appealing to Gran's sense of family pride might buy him some time.
+He knew that appealing to Gran's sense of family pride might buy him some time if she went off on one of her rants.
 "Please."

 "And people came!
 Father's aviary was the glory of Georgia, and he relished that.
 He doted on his pets: feeding them, teaching them, loving them.
 Some of them were like children to him - more than his own son and daughter."
 Gran, not pausing from the story, began fiddling with the old chapel's wooden door.
 She, as Jonathan knew, kept the key with her day and night.
 He tensed, waiting.
 This wasn't the worst part of the punishment, not yet, and he wouldn't let his guard drop.
 "Father would go into the aviary and train the birds to do tricks for us and for visitors.
 His favorites were the parrots, of course, but I loved the birds of paradise best.
 They reminded me of Heaven's angels, guardians of our family."